Its-Samir/formaze/README.md

 -  For Tailwind (pre-styled)

-Follow the [Official Tailwind Docs](https://tailwindcss.com/docs/installation/framework-guides) for initializing project with vite or next.js
+Follow the [Official Tailwind Docs](https://tailwindcss.com/docs/installation/framework-guides) for initializing project with vite or next.js.

-You can add your own styles or import the below css (styled with tailwind css) file into the main or App component or the component where the form is being used
+You can add your own styles or import the CSS below (styled with TailwindCSS) file into the main or App component or the component where the form is being used.

 ```js
 import "formaze/dist/style.css";
 ```

--  For Pure CSS
-   Here are the css classes with default styles, add it into main css file
+-  For Pure CSS, here are the CSS classes with default styles, add them to your main CSS file

 ```css
 .form-control {